Providing feedback on Red Hat documentation

 Procedure

-1. Enter the following command with any additional options that you want to use:
+• To install Satellite Server with the default local database, enter the following command with any additional options that you want to use:

 # satellite-installer --scenario satellite \